meezaan/linode-k8s-autoscaler/README.md

 COPY configfile /root/.kube/config
 ```

-Once you've build the image (and let's assume it's called yourspace/k8s-autoscaler:latest), you can deploy
+Once you've built the image (and let's assume it's called yourspace/k8s-autoscaler:latest), you can deploy
 it with the following manifest:
 ```
 ---